Yorkshire terriers love to eat.

 Pancreatitis starts when your dog’s pancreas is inflamed which leads to the release of digestive enzymes in the abdominal area.
 When it occurs, the enzymes start to break down the proteins and fats in various other organs, including the pancreas.

 This disorder is mainly connected with dietary fat which stimulates the secretion of hormones that eventually induce the pancreas to secrete digestive hormones.
 If your dog has any of the above symptoms, you should consult a vet and get a proper check-up done.

 Yorkies are just like any other dog breed, despite their size.
 They are not above begging for scraps.
 As much as most dog breeders (and us, too) would advise against this, an occasional treat from the table isn’t a horrible idea.

 But you definitely need to be careful when offering table foods.
 Not only will feeding your Yorkie table food encourage its desire for special treats, but it will also promote the bad habit of begging.

 More importantly, many table scraps are bad for your dog’s health.
 If you do give some of your food to your pup, make sure you only do so in moderation, and you only give it healthy scraps.

+What can’t Yorkies eat?
+More than you think.
 Some healthy foods that are good for your dog are lean meats, like chicken, turkey, and beef among others.
 Very small amounts of carbohydrates are fine, too.

 How about other animal products like cheese or eggs?
 Can Yorkies eat eggs?
 Yes, Yorkies can have eggs or cheese.
 Of course, they should only get these in moderation and as a small part of a healthy diet, not as their main source of calories.
+And no raw eggs.

 Since Yorkies have sensitive digestive systems, you should only give them dairy products with caution and in small amounts, because dairy might upset their stomach and cause gas.